awsdocs/amazon-connect-admin-guide/doc_source/flow-language-example.md

-# Example contact flow in Amazon Connect Flow language<a name="flow-language-example"></a>
+# Example flow in Amazon Connect Flow language<a name="flow-language-example"></a>

-The following example shows a simple contact flow that plays a prompt using static text and disconnects\.
+The following example shows a simple flow that plays a prompt using static text and disconnects\.

-To learn how to get block identifiers, we recommend creating a new contact flow in Amazon Connect console, and then calling the [DescribeContactFlow](https://docs.aws.amazon.com/connect/latest/APIReference/API_DescribeContactFlow.html) API for it\.
+To learn how to get block identifiers, we recommend creating a new flow in Amazon Connect console, and then calling the [DescribeContactFlow](https://docs.aws.amazon.com/connect/latest/APIReference/API_DescribeContactFlow.html) API for it\.

 ```
 {